AABoyles/LessWrong-Portable/README.md

 ## How do you make a PDF/Text/Markdown/[Whatever] Version?

 I haven't gotten there yet.
-Feel free to [fork this repo](#fork-destination-box) and figure it out yourself.
+Feel free to [fork this repo](https://help.github.com/articles/fork-a-repo/) and figure it out yourself.

 ## How do you make a Word Version?

 Go away.

+## Why two separate platforms?

+I [started this project in Python](https://github.com/AABoyles/LessWrong-Portable/commit/34ed9329ad95f6ae42b21b73808a4c64b30b6648), but the [EPUB library](https://github.com/aerkalov/ebooklib) was irritating me and I couldn't find a good ([Python](https://github.com/kcartlidge/nodepub)) alternative.

+## Which version created the output in the Repo?

+Javascript.

+## Why is the Javascript version synchronous?

+Because this doesn't need to be done fast, but it does need to be done in a precise sequence.

 ## What's the roadmap?

-1. Get it working.
+1. Wait patiently for the LW2.0 devs to fix the Codex.
+2. Re-run the script and push the output upstream.
-2. Read the Codex on my Kindle, 'cuz that's the real reason I started this thing.
+3. Read the Codex on my Kindle, 'cuz that's the real reason I started this thing.
+4. Add infrastructure to make the content switchable (e.g. pass an argument to build the Codex, a different one to build HPMOR, a third for R:A-Z, etc.)
+...
+3^^^3.
+Maybe organize some new sequences in a way that I find useful and add them.

 If you want anything else, [let me know](https://github.com/AABoyles/LessWrong-Portable/issues/new) and I'll tackle it when I've got some spare time.
+HAHAHAHA.